azuredevcollege/trainingdays/day6/challenges/challenge4.md

 /test # exit
 ```

 Let's assume that we have an important container.
-We connected to it made lots of changes.
+We have connected to it and made lots of changes.
 Created folders and files, installed something etc. We don't want to loose our efforts and keep this container as an image.
 So we can move it anywhere.
 Let's commit this container and convert it to an image.

 Type:
 ```shell